 Latinx Health Internship in Oaxaca

-Through this program, students earn regular UC Davis course credit which may be used to fulfill degree, major, minor, or General Education (GE) requirements.
-Although Study Abroad partners with outside organizations for some aspects of Quarter Abroad, the official provider for these programs is UC Davis Study Abroad, and course credit is issued by UC Davis.
+Through this program, students earn UC Davis course credit which may be used to fulfill degree, major, minor, or General Education (GE) requirements.
+Although Study Abroad partners with CFHI for some aspects of the program, the official provider for these programs is UC Davis Study Abroad, and course credit is issued by UC Davis.

 Internship Placement Process

-After students enroll through UC Davis Study Abroad in the Latinx Health Internships program in Oaxaca program, they will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
-CFHI’s supplemental application will require an online application.
+After you enroll in the Latinx Health Internships program in Oaxaca program, you will receive instructions for completing a separate online application for this program’s partner, Child Family Health International (CFHI).
 No interviews are required in the placement process.

 Students will participate in clinical rotations three times per week.
 Rotation sites include:

 Primary Healthcare Centers

 These clinics provide services including health education and promotion, diagnosis and treatment of disease, prenatal care and family planning, and primary care services including vaccinations and well child checkups.
 Participants will join physicians and local nurses to educate the local population about chronic conditions and infectious diseases.
 The facilities also offer vaccinations, pap smears, and cancer screenings.

 This teaching hospital provides primary, secondary, and tertiary care at low cost.
 Students will rotate alongside Mexican medical students and residents in OB/GYN, pediatrics, surgery, and emergency wards.
 They will participate in morning rounds, general consults, and follow-up treatment.

 The facility provides secondary and tertiary care for state workers, including school teachers and their family members.
 Students will take part in rounds in surgery, OB/GYN, and emergency units.
 The facility has a strong surgical department and staffs are eager to mentor students.